e-deng/portfolio-website--2-/README.md

 - Dark/light mode toggle for user preference
 - Custom glitter cursor that follows your mouse
 - Floating background elements for visual depth
+- Contact form with email integration and validation

 ## 🚀 Getting Started